bjornvester/openclover-gradle-plugin/README.md

 ```

 At this time, there is not much else to configure.
 This will hopefully be addressed in a future version.

+To actually run clover, use the task "cloverReport" for a single project, or "cloverMergedReport" in the root project for multi-projects.

 If you run into a problem with OpenClover itself, you can find the list of open issues over on the official [OpenClover repository](https://bitbucket.org/openclover/clover/issues) on Bitbucket.